blackwell-systems/blackdot/docs/SECURITY.md

 ## Overview

-This blackdot repository contains configurations and scripts for managing development environments.
+This dotfiles repository contains configurations and scripts for managing development environments.
 While the repository itself contains no secrets (all sensitive data is stored in your vault—Bitwarden, 1Password, or pass), we take security seriously.

 ## Supported Versions